 Yes, it is anonymous.
 No one at the ETFO provincial office, on the Provincial Executive or in any ETFO local has access to a member’s voting data.

 Yes, it is secure.
-The online voting system employed for ETFO’s ratification votes is protected by military grade encryption to ensure the integrity of the voting process.
-Members can vote through any device, at any location, and be assured that their online ballot will not be seen, tampered with or altered.
+Members can vote through any device, in any location, and be assured that their online ballot will not be tampered with, seen or altered.

 I’d like to review the information contained in the online voting site and take a day or two to think about how I will cast my ballot.
 Can I do that?

-Yes, you may enter and exit the online voting site as many times as you need over the duration of the voting period to review the videos, documents and other files contained in the site.
+Yes.
+You may enter and exit the online voting site as many times as you need over the duration of the voting period in order to view (and review) the videos, documents and audio files contained in the site.
 All you need to do is log out of the site.

 It is a two-step majority voting process.
 A double majority for ETFO would be:

-- a majority of ETFO voting members covered by the central agreement.
-The individual votes of members covered by the central agreement are calculated as an overall total (i.e., “one member who votes = one vote”);
+- a majority of ETFO T/OT members who participate in the vote.
+The individual votes of T/OT members are calculated as an overall total (i.e., “one member, one vote”);

-- a majority of ETFO locals covered by the central agreement.
-In order for a local to be deemed to have voted in favour of ratification, a majority of the voting members of the local must have voted in favour of ratification.
+- a majority of ETFO T/OT locals.
+In order for a local to be deemed to have voted in favour of ratification, a majority of voting members of that local must have voted in favour of ratification.

-Why is ETFO using a double majority voting process to ratify tentative central agreements?
+Why is ETFO using a double majority process to ratify the tentative agreement?

 Does a double majority vote fulfill the ratification requirements required by legislation?